Navigator objectSupport in all current engines.

 The explicitly supported MIME types of

-interfaces.
+a plugin are those that are exposed through the Plugin and MimeTypeArray interfaces.
 As with plugins themselves, any variation between users regarding what is exposed

 allows sites to fingerprint users.
 User agents are therefore encouraged to expose the same MIME types for all users of a plugin, regardless of the